markshannon/pep622-critique/README.md

         ...
 ```

+A programmer unfamiliar with PEP 622 might interpret these two case statements as doing similar things.
-Which doesn't seem so bad at first glance, but PEP 622 treats `self.x` as a *constant*, which it clearly is not.
+But PEP 622 interprets them very differently.
+In particular, it interprets `self.x` as a *constant*
+which it clearly is not.

 ### Attribute lookups with side-effects